ivan-paleo/publish-micro-image/README.md

 Microscopes now deliver digital images.
 “Digital images are data” ([Cromey 2013](#ref-cromey2013)).
-However, digital images are different to analog images and to what the observer/analyst sees through the oculars.
+However, digital images are different from analog images and from what the observer/analyst sees through the oculars.
 Therefore, digital images have specific properties that must be reported in publications, so that other researchers have the necessary details to assess the published images and also so that they can